 Discovering Vulnerabilities Continue to be a Priority

-There shall be an increase in CVEs or Common Vulnerabilities and Exposures by about five percent or more in 2019. to increase by 5% or more in 2019.
+There shall be an increase in CVEs or Common Vulnerabilities and Exposures by about five percent or more in 2020.
 CVE refers to a catalog of many well-known security threats.
 Vulnerabilities refer to a mistake in the software code.
 This provides a would be cyber criminal with direct access to an entire network or system.
 To illustrate, one vulnerability in the program may allow a cyber thief to pose as a network administrator or regular user who has full access to all the privileges of being a part of that network.
 This includes scamming people directly.